-In this guide, we discuss an aspect of SBIR/STTR proposals that often trips up contractors with limited experience: DCAA compliance.
-Here, we explain what DCAA compliance is and how to achieve it.
+DCAA compliance often trips up federal contracting newcomers.
+In this guide, we explain what DCAA compliance is and how to achieve it.

 One of the most alluring aspects of the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs – perhaps their most alluring aspect – is their promise to fund a small business’s technological potential.

-Though these awards are issued on a competitive basis, once they’re distributed, they are never simply a “blank check;” the extent to which the federal government audits them can vary drastically, ensuring that a small business’s financial work isn’t done when they are awarded.
+Though the government issues these awards on a competitive basis, they are never simply a “blank check.”
+The extent to which the federal government audits them can vary drastically, ensuring that a small business’s financial work isn’t done when they are awarded.

 What is the DCAA, and what is DCAA compliance?